 STATUTORY AUTHORITY: Conn.
 Gen. Stat. § 12-407(2)(m); Conn.
 Gen. Stat. §12-407(28), as amended by 1992 Conn.
 Pub.
 Acts 17, §24 (May Spec.
 Sess.).

 TRANSPORTATION SERVICES TO BE TAXED: Effective July 1, 1992, the provision of transportation services involving the transportation of any person over any distance by a service provider who is required to be authorized to do business in Connecticut by the Connecticut Department of Transportation or by the Interstate Commerce Commission, or both, in order to provide such transportation will be treated as sales subject to the Sales and Use Taxes Act when the transportation:

 - originates in Connecticut and terminates outside Connecticut, when the service is charged to a customer or account located in Connecticut; or

 - originates outside Connecticut and terminates in Connecticut, when the service is charged to a customer or account located in Connecticut.

-TRANSPORTATION SERVICE PROVIDERS: All operators of motor vehicles (including motorbus-type equipment) in livery service, offering charter-type service between all points on an unscheduled, irregular route basis, as licensed or authorized under Chapter 244b of the Connecticut General Statutes will be treated as transportation service providers, including:
+TRANSPORTATION SERVICE PROVIDERS: All operators of motor vehicles (except taxicabs and commercial motor vehicles, as described above) in livery service, offering charter-type service between all points on an unscheduled, irregular route basis, which are required to be licensed or authorized under Chapter 244b (§ § 13b-101 et seq.) of the Connecticut General Statutes or by the Interstate Commerce Commission, or both, will be treated as transportation service providers, including:

 all Connecticut intrastate operators providing such service who are required to hold permits under Chapter 244b, and